SolarOrbiterWorkshop/solo8_tutorials/PHI_tutorial/README.md

 ## Execution

-In case download of the files (and perhaps to speed up the notebook), the data files can be downloaded here (570MB): https://owncloud.gwdg.de/index.php/s/WzTfaBYacfVSNpZ
+A zip of the data file folder can be downloaded here (570MB): https://owncloud.gwdg.de/index.php/s/WzTfaBYacfVSNpZ

 Password: TBD